Millennium celebrations: UTC+10

 Adelaide's celebrations were at their Central Business District with a special presentation before the countdown and many fireworks.
 Adelaide was on UTC+10:30 during daylight saving time.

-Brisbane's celebrations were broadcast live on ABC (Australia) and worldwide via 2000 Today.
+Brisbane's celebrations were broadcast live on 2000 Today.

 UTC+9

-In Tokyo, there were a series of concerts (NHK's Kōhaku Uta Gassen at NHK Hall, Johnny's Countdown Live at the Tokyo Dome) and a fireworks display.
+Japan and South Korea hosted a joint millennium celebration.
+In Tokyo, there was a series of concerts, which included the 50th edition of NHK Kōhaku Uta Gassen at the NHK Hall and Johnny's Countdown Live at the Tokyo Dome, as well as a fireworks display.
 At midnight, temple bells across Japan were rung 108 times to "dispel the evils of mankind".

 The Japanese heavy metal band Seikima-II played its last concert "The Doomsday" before its first breakup on 31 December.
 A major part of the band's fictional storyline was a prophecy stating that they would conquer the world before breaking up in 1999, with the name of the band itself being a pun meaning "the end of the century" in Japanese.
 Following the conclusion of the concert at 23:59:59 on 31 December (a second before midnight), the band disbanded and could be seen disappearing into a portal of light leaving the stage.

 UTC+8

-The traditional Chinese New Year did not start until 5 February of that year, however celebrations were still held in Beijing alongside fireworks and dragon dances.
+In China, the traditional Chinese New Year did not start until 5 February of that year, however celebrations were still held in Beijing alongside fireworks and dragon dances.
 At midnight, Chinese paramount leader Jiang Zemin lit a flame dedicated to the history of Chinese civilization.

 In Hong Kong, at eight minutes to midnight, film star Jackie Chan led a group of singers, and at the stroke of midnight, a fireworks display began.

 In the Philippines, millennium parties simultaneously began in different parts of the country.
-President Joseph Estrada and top government officials joined celebrations at the Rizal Park (which was broadcast on ABS-CBN), while at the Ayala Millennium Center, Regine Velasquez sang the Philippine Millennium Theme Song, "Written in the Sand" at the top of the Peninsula Manila at about ten minutes to the Philippine midnight as part of the Philippine presentation on 2000 Today (Global Millennium Day broadcast on GMA).
+President Joseph Estrada and top government officials joined celebrations at Rizal Park, which was broadcast on ABS-CBN and other Filipino television networks.
+At the Ayala Millennium Center, Regine Velasquez sang the Philippine Millennium theme song "Written in the Sand" at the top of the Peninsula Manila at about ten minutes to midnight as part of the Philippine presentation on 2000 Today, which was broadcast on GMA Network.

 In Singapore, a pop trio consisting of Fann Wong, Tanya Chua and Elsa Lin performed a millennium song for Singapore, entitled Moments of Magic.